fvaleri/strimzi-debugging/sessions/008/README.md

 ^C
 ```

-At some point, the perf client can't send data anymore, but the cluster is still healthy.
+Eventually, the performance client cannot send more data, but the cluster remains healthy and operational.

 ```sh
 $ kubectl get po | grep my-cluster-broker